This haunting song features the last words of unarmed black men - Local News 8

 Eventually, the school produced a documentary about the piece that told the stories of the men in greater detail and featured several of their families.

-The school’s legendary Men’s Glee Club performed it.
+The U-M Men’s Glee Blub performed it.
 An orchestral accompaniment was commissioned.
 Rogers took the piece on tour, and versions were performed by the Tallahassee Symphony and the Morehouse Men’s Glee Club.

 In recent weeks, Rogers and Thompson have been overwhelmed by renewed interest.